ksevindik/ksevindik.github.io/_posts/2016-01-16-a-transaction-gotcha-when-using-spring-with-hibernate.md

+---
+layout: post
-# A Transaction Gotcha When Using Spring with Hibernate
+title: A Transaction Gotcha When Using Spring with Hibernate
+author: Kenan Sevindik
+---

 Spring’s transaction propagation rule SUPPORTS states that if there exists a transaction when the method is called, it should work within that transaction, otherwise it should work outside any transaction.
 Similarly, transaction propagation